The complex landslide flow and the method of integrable systems: Introduction and the main result

-Note here that the hyperbolic three-space $\mathbb H^3$ is realized by the quadric in the complex Hermitian $2$ by $2$ matrices, see Section \ref{sbsc:Gauss}.
-The evaluation at $\lambda_0 \in \mathbb D^{\times}$ has been called the \textit{spectral deformation} of the extended frame.
-This construction was the heart of the classification of weakly complete CGC $-1<K <0$ surfaces in $\mathbb H^3$, see \cite{IK:CGCH3}.
-Moreover, for a fixed $|\lambda_0| \in (0,1)$, $f^{\lambda}$ gives the $S^1$-family of CGC surfaces with a fixed $-1< K <0$ in $\mathbb H^3$ and it becomes the \textit{associated family} of a CGC $-1< K <0$ surface in $\mathbb H^3$.
+Note here that the hyperbolic three-space $\mathbb H^3$ is realized by the quadric in the complex Hermitian $2$-by-$2$ matrices, see Section \ref{sbsc:Gauss}.
+The evaluation at $q\in \mathbb D^{\times}$ has been called the \textit{spectral parameter deformation} of the extended frame \cite[Section 2.4]{IK:CGCH3}.
+This construction was the heart of the classification of weakly complete CGC $-1<K <0$ surfaces in $\mathbb H^3$\st{, see CGCH3}.
+Moreover, for a fixed $|q| \in (0,1)$, $\hat f_{q}$ gives the $S^1$-family of CGC surfaces with a fixed Gaussian curvature in $-1< K = - 4 |q|^2/(|q|^2 + 1)^2 <0$ in $\mathbb H^3$ and it becomes the \textit{associated family} of a CGC $-1< K <0$ surface in $\mathbb H^3$.
+The scaled first and third fundamental forms of $\hat f_q$ are hyperbolic metrics.\st{, see Lemma for details.} In this way, we obtain a point in $\mathcal T \times \mathcal T$ from the harmonic map from $M$ into $\mathbb H^2$.